iizukanao/picam/README.md

 Per-recording recordbuf has a default value which is the same value as global recordbuf.
 Per-recording recordbuf can be specified via hooks/start_record.

-    # Set per-recording recordbuf to 2
+    # Start recording with per-recording recordbuf set to 2
     $ echo recordbuf=2 > hooks/start_record

 #### Displaying text (subtitle)